Nick Williams (defensive lineman)

-Nick Williams (born February 21, 1990) is an American professional football defensive tackle.
-He was selected by the Pittsburgh Steelers in the seventh round of the 2013 NFL draft after his college football career at Samford.
+Nick Williams (born February 21, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the seventh round of the 2013 NFL draft after his college football career with the Samford Bulldogs.
 He also played for the Kansas City Chiefs, Miami Dolphins, Chicago Bears, Detroit Lions, New York Giants and Los Angeles Chargers.

 Early life

 Williams was a lightly recruited player out of Minor High School in Birmingham, Alabama, having played basketball for two years before switching to football in his senior year.
 At Samford, Williams was red-shirted as a freshman in 2008 and then saw two years of backup duties from 2009 to 2010.
 In 2011, Williams earned a starting position, notching 23 tackles and three tackles for loss over all eleven games.
 Williams improved on his performance in 2012, accumulating 31 tackles, eight for a loss, six sacks, and a blocked kick while starting all eleven games.